Erik Jendrišek: Spartak Trnava

-Cracovia

-On 12 January 2015, he signed with Cracovia as a free transfer.

 Xanthi

 On 26 June 2017, he signed a two-year contract with Greek Super League club Xanthi, on a free transfer again.
 On 26 August 2017 he scored his first goal with the club in a 2–0 away win against Platanias and on 19 November was scored a brace in the 900th game of his club in Super League sealing a 2–0 home win game against rivals Panionios.

 On 13 January 2018, Jendrišek scoring a brace in a 3–2 home win game against Platanias.
 It was his second time that he scored a brace in Super League after the 2–0 home win game against Panionios.
 On 15 April 2018, Jendrišek scoring a brace in a 3–0 home win game against PAS Giannina.
 It was his third time that he scored a brace in Super League after the 3–2 home win game against Platanias.

-On 23 September 2018, he scored another brace in a 3–0 home win game against OFI, his first for the 2018–19 season, helping his club to acquire his first win for the season.
-On 21 October 2018, he recorded a goal and an assist in a 2–1 away win against Levadiakos.
-A week later, he scored sealing a comeback 2–1 home win game against PAS Giannina.
+On 23 September 2018, he scored another brace in a 3–0 home victory against OFI, his first for the 2018–19 season, helping his club to acquire his first win for the season.
+On 21 October 2018, he recorded a goal and an assist in a 2–1 away victory against Levadiakos.
+One week later, he scored sealing a comeback 2–1 home victory against PAS Giannina.

 On 5 November 2018, he scored in a 1–0 away win against Asteras Tripoli, the club's fourth consecutive, after a low cross from Petar Đuričković.

 On 21 April 2019, he scored after five months and helped his team take a 2–0 home win against Apollon Smyrni to secure their spot in the top league.

 Volos

-On 14 June 2019, he agreed to join newly promoted side Volos on a two-year deal.
+On 14 June 2019, Jendrišek agreed to join newly promoted side Volos on a two-year deal.
 Four days later, the team officially announced his acquisition.
-On 31 August 2019, he scored his first goal in a 1–0 home win against Aris.
+On 31 August 2019, he scored his first goal in a 1–0 home victory against Aris.
 On 9 November 2019, he scored in a much-needed 3–2 home win against Panetolikos.

-On 11 January 2020, he scored in a 3–1 home loss against his old club, Xanthi.
-On 1 March 2020, he scored in a 4–1 away loss against Panathinaikos.
+On 11 January 2020, Jendrišek scored in a 3–1 home loss against his old club, Xanthi.
+The same year on 1 March, he scored in a 4–1 away loss against Panathinaikos.

-In October 2020, Jendrišek had suffered a nerve-affecting cervical spinal injury that had initially threatened his career.
-The problems arose ahead of a Super League fixture against PAS Lamia and had affected him for most of the month, causing unbearable pain.
+In October 2020, Jendrišek had suffered a nerve-affecting cervical spinal injury that had initially threatened his career, causing unbearable pain.

+Retirement

+On 26 January 2024, Jendrišek announced his retirement from professional football.